eheikes/tts/README.md

 ## Contributing

+Pull requests and suggestions are welcome.
+[Create a new issue](https://github.com/eheikes/aws-tts/issues/new) to report a bug or suggest a new feature.

+Please add tests and maintain the existing styling when adding and updating the code.
 Run `npm run lint` to lint the code.

 ## Small Print